sunspikes/php-amadeus/README.md

 Q. Do you provide any paid support?

-A. Sorry, I am not currently available for any paid support.
+A. Sorry, I am not currently available for any paid support at this time.

 ### Author